Bheshrajbastola/Led_Group_Project/README.md

 6. Sqlite3: It is used as the data storage for the data given in the program.
 7. YouTube: It is uses as a platform to upload and share the project video.

+# Scope of the project
+            The main scope of this management system is to allow any institution to perform Data management in more effective way.
+It reduce the time and traditional practice of storing data in hand written format in file and register.
+It is suitable for the small organization, schools and tuition center to store their data.

+# Installing and Getting Started
+   First you need to have python and pycharm in your computer.
+   Then you have to download this project and simply run the Tution_centre_managenment_system file.
+   Sqlite is used as the database so no need to download any kind of the database software.